 Where can we find the longest rice terraces in the Philippines?
-You might eventually say, “It’s in Banaue, Ifugao!”
+You might say, “It’s in Banaue, Ifugao!”
 Nope.
 It is actually found in a remote municipality called Natonin.
-More than that, different tourist spots can be found in Natonin.

 From a bird’s eye view, Natonin looks like a bowl of rice terraces, surrounded with towering peaks.
 These peaks feed numerous brooks and streams leading to the Siffu River.
 The abundance of water and fertile soil makes Natonin a hub for heirloom rice production.

 Manila to Bontoc.
 Ride a Coda Lines bus.
 This is the only bus heading straight to Bontoc, the primary jump-off point to Natonin.
 The time of departures is 8:30 pm and 9:30 pm.
 Reminder, they do online booking.
 If you don’t want to miss out seats, book in advance.
 Or go to the station as early as 5:00 pm to grab a ticket.
 For more information, click on their website here.
 From Manila to Bontoc, the trip takes 10- 11 hours.

 Baguio to Bontoc.
 There are two options.
 First, you can ride GL buses.
 These park at Dangwa Terminal (back of Center Mall).
 Times of departures are 7:30 am, 8:00 am, 10:00 am, 1:30 pm, and 2:30 pm.
 Second, you can ride Rising Sun buses (stationed at Slaughter Compound, Magsaysay).
 They have bus schedules from 4 am to 4 pm.